Homosexuality and the Anglican Communion: Summary of issues

-Anglican churches are diverse in their views, from churches which do not accept any LGBT members, to churches which are happy to have openly same-sex, partnered or married, non-celibate bishops.
+Anglican churches are diverse in their views, from churches which teach that homosexuality is a sin, to churches which do not see homosexuality as sinful, and accept same-sex marriage being open to all members, up to and including bishops.
 The nature of the Anglican Communion is such that not all churches or dioceses must agree on all issues in order to share a common faith and baptism.
-Part of the controversy concerns how much and what sort of disagreement over these issues may exist while still calling it a "common faith".